CadenzaProject/Cadenza2023-Workshop/index.md

       <button class="btn btn-primary">Click here to register me for the Clarity 2023 Workshop!</button>
     </a> -->

-We are now pleased to announce the 4th Clarity Workshop for Machine Learning Challenges for Hearing Aids, to be collocated with Interspeech 2023, Dublin, Ireland.
-This will be the first in-person Clarity event, following the <a href="https://claritychallenge.org/clarity2021-workshop/">1st</a>, <a href="https://claritychallenge.org/clarity2021-workshop/">2nd</a> and <a href="https://claritychallenge.org/clarity2021-workshop/">3rd</a> Clarity workshops that were held as online event.
+We are now pleased to announce the 1st Cadenza Workshop for Machine Learning Challenges for Hearing Aids.
+This will be the first online Clarity event, following the <a href="https://claritychallenge.org/clarity2021-workshop/">1st</a>, <a href="https://claritychallenge.org/clarity2021-workshop/">2nd</a> and <a href="https://claritychallenge.org/clarity2021-workshop/">3rd</a> Clarity workshops that were held as online event.

 <h2>About</h2>